IzumiSy/kysely-migration-schema/DESIGN.md

 ### `buildMigrationFromDiff` (migration.ts)
 - Generates migration steps (SQL) from the diff object.

-### `SQLCollectingDriver` (collector.ts)
-- Custom Kysely driver that collects SQL queries instead of executing them.
-- Used for dry-run/planning mode.

 ### `introspector.ts`
 - Connects to the database and retrieves schema metadata (tables, columns, indexes).